 The show’s producers have yet to say anything official about the length of episodes in season 7.

-Is anyone joining the Game of Thrones cast for season 7?
+Is anyone joining the cast for season 7?

 2: Jim Broadbent

-Broadbent (Harry Potter, The Iron Lady) was reported to be joining the cast in a “significant” role for the next set of episodes.
-Given that the show has now gone far beyond where the books currently stand, it’s impossible to tell who he’ll be playing, though you might imagine him as the hitherto unseen Archmaester of Old Town, where Samwell Tarly has just arrived to train as a Maester.
+Broadbent (Harry Potter, The Iron Lady) is joining the cast in a “significant” role for the next set of episodes.
+Given that the show has now gone far beyond where the books currently stand, it’s impossible to tell who he’ll be playing.
+Fans think he might play the hitherto-unseen Archmaester of Old Town, where Samwell Tarly has just arrived to train as a Maester.

 5 & 6: Brendan Morrissey & Rory Dignam

 At the end of November, Irish actors Morrissey (below left) and Dignam (below right) were added to the cast.
-Morrissey’s CV says he will play ‘Fray’s Lord’ in one of Jeremy Podeswa’s episodes – a spelling mistake for Frey, perhaps? – while Dignam’s role is currently unknown.
-Dignam’s agent’s website calls it a “nice little supporting role”.
+Morrissey’s CV says he will play ‘Fray’s Lord’ in one of Jeremy Podeswa’s episodes.
+Dignam’s role is currently unknown but his agent’s website calls it a “nice little supporting role”.

 The Penny Dreadful actor has also joined the cast, but his character’s name is unknown at the moment.
 You can see Ward on the right in the below picture.